-The assumptions underlying the PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL instructional design are that students at the middle and high school level are capable of abstract reasoning (Source: The Adolescent Brain: Beyond Raging Hormones, The Harvard Health Blog) are in the process of developing the power to reason and are learning to become responsible and informed contributors to society.
-First, the school believes that learning is best achieved when associated with students' individual needs, their natural curiosity, and their desire to be challenged.
+The assumptions underlying the PUC Triumph instructional design are that students at the middle and high school level are capable of abstract reasoning (Source: The Adolescent Brain: Beyond Raging Hormones, The Harvard Health Blog) are in the process of developing the power to reason and are learning to become responsible and informed contributors to society.
+First, the Charter School believes that learning is best achieved when associated with students' individual needs, their natural curiosity, and their desire to be challenged.
 Second, learning encourages risk, requires self-examination, and promotes the understanding that humans, while interdependent, must ultimately take responsibility for their own lives.
 Third, learning manifests itself in the joy of discovery, the pride of accomplishment, and the satisfaction of personal growth.
 Finally, learning is fostered by supportive relationships with teachers and administrators.
-PUC CALS CHARTER MIDDLE & EARLY COLLEGE

-HIGH SCHOOL was developed with recommendations from the middle school educational reform documents, Taking Center Stage, and its predecessor, Caught in the Middle, to provide for every middle grade student a common, comprehensive, academically-oriented core curriculum.
+PUC Triumph was developed with recommendations from the middle school educational reform documents, Taking Center Stage, and its predecessor, Caught in the Middle, to provide for every middle grade student a common, comprehensive, academically-oriented core curriculum.
 The high school grades provide a seamless transition, adopting much of the same principles, to move the students all the way down the path to college.

-The rationale behind the PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL instructional design is that a common core of knowledge exists, which all educated citizens should possess.
+The rationale behind the PUC Triumph instructional design is that a common core of knowledge exists, which all educated citizens should possess.
 This core includes lessons to be gained from the study of literature, history, science, mathematics, and the arts.
 We have developed our instructional framework with the end goal of laying the foundation so that students graduate from high school equipped not only to survive, but also to thrive in the 21st century.
-To meet the needs of the school's targeted population and to achieve the school's specific mission, we have drawn on empirical and academic research, as well as the success of the practical experience of educators in the schools in the PUC network.
+To meet the needs of the Charter School's targeted population and to achieve the Charter School's specific mission, we have drawn on empirical and academic research, as well as the success of the practical experience of educators in the Charter Schools in the PUC network.

-In order to achieve this mission and vision, PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL will implement key design elements of the PUC model that have proven highly successful.
-Implementation of the PUC model will include the following design elements:
+In order to achieve this mission and vision, PUC Triumph implemented key design elements of the PUC model that have proven highly successful.
+Implementation of the PUC model includes the following design elements: